Best Sony Cameras for Concert Photography (Fast AF and Low Light Picks)

 Frequently Asked Questions

-Q1.
-Are Sony cameras good in low light for concerts?
+Q: Are Sony cameras good for concert photography?

-q3.
-Is APS-C good enough for concert photography?
+Q: Is APS-C good enough for concert photography with Sony?

-A. APS-C cameras can work, especially in well-lit venues or when extra reach is helpful, but full-frame bodies offer better high-ISO performance.
+A: APS-C cameras like the Sony A6700 can work well for concert photography, especially in smaller venues or when extra reach is helpful, but full-frame cameras generally perform better in very low light.

 Previous